skytable/docs/docs/Protocols/terrapipe.md

 set\nsayan\n17
 ```

 Every piece of data is separated by `\n` .
-Do note: this wouldn't cause any issues if a piece of data contains a newline byte as a part of it, since the metalayout defines the skip sequence.
+Do note: this wouldn't cause any issues if a piece of data contains a newline byte as a part of it, since the metalayout defines the skip sequence. __Please read the [note on types](#a-note-on-types)__

 ## Simple Response Packet